rmathena79/democracy/README.md

 # Notes

 Everything below here is for me keeping track of what I'm doing.
-It may not make sense to anyone else, or even be correct.
+It may not make sense to anyone else.

 ## Known Bugs
-- In a few places, I'm treating county name as though it's unique.
-It isn't.
-I don't THINK this actually impacted my main results as reported in class, since the "big counties" dataframe was set up directly by looking at vote count.
-County name was only used for getting the number of counties, which was mentioned but didn't matter.
+- None at the moment...

 ## Figuring out
-- Replace the rigid "big counties" logic with a more flexible segmentation of counties, probably into quartiles
-- Get the cleaned totals closer to the official counts, espescially the extra "other" votes in 2016 which exaggerate my whole conclusion
+- Get the cleaned totals closer to the official counts, especially the extra "other" votes in 2016 which exaggerate my whole conclusion
 - Look for any counties / jurisdictions present in one year but not the other
-- Why do I have data for only 1755 counties when there are about 3143 in the country?

 ## I Think I Fixed These
 - Large files: my data CSVs are 350-500MB each